aunikml/comein/README.md

 - **Verification**: Since I couldn’t access the repository (`https://github.com/aunikml/comein`), I based this on a standard Django project structure.
 If there are unique aspects (e.g., custom settings, external services), provide details, and I’ll update the guide.
 - **Formatting**: The README is written in Markdown for GitHub compatibility.
 Let me know if you need a different format (e.g., plain text).

-If you want me to revise any section, add specific features (e.g., environment variables, Docker setup), or verify the repository, please share more details or confirm the repository URL is correct.